-The first symptom is usually abnormal bleeding from the vagina, most often after sexual intercourse.
+The first symptom of cervical cancer is usually abnormal bleeding from the vagina, most often after sexual activity.
 Spotting or heavier bleeding may occur between periods, or periods may be unusually heavy.
 Large cancers are more likely to bleed and may cause a foul-smelling discharge from the vagina and pain in the pelvic area.

-If a growth, a sore, or another abnormal area is seen on the cervix during a pelvic examination or if a Pap test detects dysplasia or cancer, a biopsy is done.
-Usually, doctors use an instrument with a binocular magnifying lens (colposcope—see Diagnostic Procedures : Colposcopy), inserted through the vagina, to examine the cervix and to choose the best biopsy site.
-Two different types of biopsy are done:
+If a growth, a sore, or another abnormal area is seen on the cervix during a pelvic examination or if a Pap test detects precancerous or cancerous cells, a biopsy is done.
+Usually, doctors do a procedure called colposcopy using an instrument with a binocular magnifying lens (colposcope Colposcopy Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
+If women have symptoms related to the reproductive system (gynecologic... read more ), inserted through the vagina, to examine the cervix and to choose the best biopsy site.

 Stage I: The cancer is confined to the cervix.